-Figure 8 - Results of the water level in the sections of the Macaé river, with syzygy tide
+Figure 8 - Results of the water level in the sections of the Macaé river, with syzygy tide two other virtual stations, Capote channel and Linha Azul stations (see Fig. 2), both situated in the urban region of Macaé.

 3.2 Influence of the tide in the runoff